Quick Picks

 Professional UI/UX designers rarely use Canva as their primary tool because it lacks vector editing depth, design system features, component variants, and developer handoff capabilities that Figma, Sketch, and Adobe XD provide.
 However, marketing designers, social media managers, and non-designers use Canva extensively for quick-turnaround graphics, presentations, and brand templates.
 It is a complementary tool, not a replacement for professional design software.

 Figma leads for design systems.
-Its component variants, auto-layout, styles, shared libraries, and branching features are purpose-built for scaling design across product teams.
+Its component variants, auto-layout, styles, shared libraries, and branching features are built for scaling design across product teams.
 Teams can publish shared component libraries, track usage analytics, and push updates across all files.
 Sketch also supports shared libraries but lacks Figma's collaboration depth.
 Token-based design system tools like Specifier or Style Dictionary can layer on top of either platform for engineering handoff.

 Figma's developer handoff is generally stronger Inspect mode shows specs, measurements, and code snippets (CSS, Swift, Kotlin) directly in the browser with no license needed for developers.
 Plugins like Zeplin and Anima add more handoff features if needed.
 Sketch requires either Sketch Cloud or a third-party handoff tool (Zeplin, Abstract, InVision) for developer specs, and developers need licenses or access to those tools.
 Figma's zero-cost developer view is a significant advantage.